 The World Health Organization categorized the Coronavirus disease 2019 (COVID-19) as a pandemic.
 The COVID-19 pandemic has caused a severe global health crisis, along with economic and societal disruptions and uncertainties, which have negatively impacted business and healthcare activity globally.
 As a result of healthcare systems responding to the demands of managing the pandemic, governments around the world imposing measures designed to reduce the transmission of the COVID-19 virus, and individuals responding to the concerns of contracting the COVID-19 virus, many optical practitioners & retailers, hospitals, medical offices and fertility clinics closed their facilities, restricted access, or delayed or canceled patient visits, exams and elective medical procedures, and many customers that have reopened are experiencing reduced patient visits.
-This has had, and we believe will continue to have, an adverse effect on our sales, operating results and cash flows.
+These factors have had, and in the future may have, an adverse effect on our sales, operating results and cash flows.